 With vertical flattening, the granularity of the data allows for more analysis options.
 For example, to create a chart of the records and show a distribution by CloudTrail eventName, you can split the pie chart by the

 The advantage of JSON Flex is that you have layers of flexibility in the options for the setup of your object groups and views.
-You can choose horizontal expansion for object groups to efficiently store the indexed data, then use a virtual vertical expansion on an attribute-by-attribute basis using the JSON Array Transformation window.
+You can choose horizontal expansion for object groups to efficiently store the indexed data.
+Within the view definition, you can choose a virtual vertical expansion for fields to materialize the columns for the view using the JSON Array Transformation window.

 A sample window follows where the CloudTrail